DPWorldFulfilment/DPWorld-FulfilmentAPI/RETURNS_README.md

 - If logistics details are incomplete, return is created in **ON_HOLD** status.
 - Once logistics details are completed, the return moves to **AWAITING_ARRIVAL** and processed

----

-An Announced Return is a seller-created return where the seller provides logistics information.

 ## Shipment Types
 Returns can be associated with two types of shipments:
 - **DPW_SHIPPING** : Courier pickup: The return items are collected by the courier from the customer's location.